anthonyd23/atlassian_mcp/README.md

 ### CloudWatch Dashboard

-View the dashboard at: https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards:name=AtlassianMCP
+View the dashboard in AWS Console: CloudWatch → Dashboards → AtlassianMCP

 The dashboard shows:
 - Lambda invocations, errors, and throttles